yestmd/Ye_Li-Tyler-_data603-sp22/paper/final.md

 By applying the powerful capability of Spark in processing big data, Thunder is developed as a Python tool sets integrated on Spark platform, which focuses on processing spatial or temporal data sets.

-## The main structure of Thunder module
+## The main structure of Thunder toolbox

 Thunder is established from a modular collection.
 The usage of Thunder currently focuses on image and time series data based on Python code.
 The core Thunder package is for defining data structures and read/write patterns.
 The main analysis modules are archived by related packages: